dyfet/tycho_sipwitchqt/README.md

 Documentation
 =============

-Generation of source documentation can be done using doxygen with the provided Doxyfile.
-This is setup to generate pdf and latex documentation as well.
+Generation of source documentation can be done using doxygen with the provided Doxyfile using the Archive git submodule.
+This is setup to generate pdf and latex documentation as well as html pages, an xcode docset, a qt assistent stream, and a windows help file.
 From qtcreator you can add a "docs" make target to your project (debug) build steps, and enable it to create or update documentation.

 When enabling the docs make target from QtCreator itself you will be given warnings for undocumented classes as issues.
 This makes it easy to find and complete documentation for